App Store (Apple): Monetization

 To publish apps on App Store, developers must pay a $99 yearly fee for access to Apple's Developer Program.
 Apple announced that, in the United States starting in 2018, it would waive the fee for nonprofit organizations and governments.
-Fee waivers have since been extended to non-profits, educational organizations and governments in additional countries.
+Fee waivers have, since 2020, been extended to non-profits, educational organizations and governments in additional countries.

 Developers have a few options for monetizing their applications.
 The "Free Model" enables free apps, increasing likelihood of engagement.
 The "Freemium Model" makes the app download free, but users are offered optional additional features in-app that require payments.
 The "Subscription Model" enables ongoing monetization through renewable transactions.
 The "Paid Model" makes the app itself a paid download and offers no additional features.
 Less frequently, the "Paymium Model" has both a paid app downloads and paid in-app content.

 In-app subscriptions were originally introduced for magazines, newspapers and music apps in February 2011, giving developers 70% of revenue earned and Apple 30%.
 Publishers could also sell digital subscriptions through their website, bypassing Apple's fees, but were not allowed to advertise their website alternative through the apps themselves.

 In an interview with The Verge in June 2016, Phil Schiller, Apple's senior vice president of Worldwide Marketing, said that Apple had a "renewed focus and energy" on the App Store, and announced multiple significant changes, including advertisements in search results and a new app subscription model.
 The subscription model saw the firmly established 70/30 revenue split between developers and Apple change into a new 85/15 revenue split if a user stays subscribed to the developer's app for a year, and opens the possibility of subscriptions to all apps, not just select categories.

 App data and insights analyst company App Annie released a report in October 2016, announcing that China had overtaken the United States as Apple's biggest market in App Store revenue.
 In the third quarter of 2016, Chinese users spent $1.7 billion vs. approximately $1.5 billion by American users.

 In June 2017, Apple announced that App Store had generated over $70 billion in revenue for developers since its 2008 launch.
-By 2020, this had increased to $155 billion.
+By 2020, this had increased to $155 billion, and by 2023 to $ 320 billion.
+In 2024 the Apple App Store generated a total of $1.3 trillion in sales.